Kernix13/beginner-git-commands/README.md

 Because you cloned this repo from an existing repo, git will try to push it to its original destination.
 For example, if you type `git remote -v` you will get their repo address where git thinks you want to push to.

 You need to update the address.
-Copy the address for your repo from the overview page then use:
+Copy the address from the overview page for the repo you created for the clone, then use:

 ```
 git remote set-url origin https_url